Welcome to the Meeting!

 Community residents having questions regarding specific aspects of the schools’ programs may obtain the best information by talking directly with a student’s teacher or a building principal.
 Information on a district-wide program or a special concern may be provided by contacting the District Superintendent’s Office at 592-3230.

-The Board of Education usually meets at 6:30 p.m. at the High School Library Media Center located at 290 North Buffalo Street, Springville, New York unless otherwise announced.
+The Board of Education usually meets at 6:30 p.m. at the Middle School Library Media Center located at 267 Newman Street, Springville, New York unless otherwise announced.
 The Board may schedule additional meetings or meetings at other locations in the district, and all meeting dates and sites are available on our online calendar.

 Please check our District Calendar for dates and times.